openwfm/wrf-sfire-docs/docs/clusters_guide.md

 The port number, here 8888, may be different at different times.

-Open another shell window and type, with 8888 replaced by the actual port number you got,
+Open another shell window and type, with 8888 replaced by the actual port number jupyter gave you,

     ssh -L 8888:127.0.0.1:8888 username@math-alderaan